ni/nimi-python/docs/index.rst

 * nitclk

 Simply select the version you wish to view documentation for.

-For newer documentation, refer to the individual ReadTheDocs projects.
+For newer documentation, refer to the individual **Read the Docs** projects.

 * `nidcpower <https://nidcpower.readthedocs.io/en/latest>`_
 * `nidigital <https://nidigital.readthedocs.io/en/latest>`_